robang74/roberto-a-foglietta/336-charlie-kirk-perche-era-cosi-odiato.md

 3. disobey and later get fired;
 4. start looking for a new job.

-Unfortunately, s/he is not your compnay&hairsb;/&hairsb;boss but you country&hairsb;/&hairsb;president.
-Who those supported the DEI agenda was a bounch of retarded fellons whathever they are or imagine to be or whatever else they indetify themeselves with.
+Unfortunately, **A.** was not a company&hairsp;/&hairsp;boss but a country&hairsp;/&hairsp;president.
+Those who pushed forward the DEI agenda were a bunch of retarded felons whatever they are or imagine to be or whatever else they identify themselves with.

 +